India–United Arab Emirates relations: Economic relations

-The UAE is India's top trading partner in entire West Asia and North Africa region.
+The UAE is India's top trading partner in the entire West Asia and North Africa region.
 According to journalist Ravi S. Jha, Indian exports to the UAE account for 6% of India's global exports.
 In 2008–09, India emerged as the largest trade partner of the UAE with bilateral trade between the two countries exceeding $44.5 billion.
 In 2018–19, India-UAE bilateral trade grew by over 20% and India's exports to UAE grew by 7% whereas the UAE's exports to India surged by 37% to reach US$29.78 billion.

 Though India and the UAE are two fast-growing economies from Asia, bilateral trade between them has not kept pace with the economic growth in the region, with trade falling to US$49.3 billion in 2016 from about US$67 billion in 2013.
 So, during the Indian PM Narendra Modi's visit to the UAE in February 2018, both sides signed a landmark agreement to conduct trade directly in their local currencies eliminating the need for US dollars which would significantly boost trade.
 Both leaders have also set an ambitious target of US$100 billion in bilateral trade by the year 2020.

 An underwater rail tunnel linking the UAE with the western coast of India was proposed in 2018.
 The proposed tunnel would be supported by pontoons and be nearly 2000 kilometres in length.
 In the financial year 2018–19, India-UAE bilateral trade grew by over 20% to reach US$59.9 billion.
-India's exports to UAE grew by 7% to US$30.13 billion whereas UAE's exports to India surged by 37% to reach US$29.78 billion.
+India's exports to the UAE grew by 7% to US$30.13 billion, whereas the UAE's exports to India surged by 37% to reach US$29.78 billion.

 India had a four-story pavilion at Dubai Expo 2020 showcasing business opportunities and its global push towards attracting investors for its projected $5 trillion economy.
 The pavilion, one of the largest among 190 countries, featured Indian brands and multinational companies, including Reliance Industries and Adani Group.
-The Comprehensive Economic Partnership Agreement being negotiated with the UAE was expected to help in sealing at least $100 billion trade.
+The Comprehensive Economic Partnership Agreement being negotiated with the UAE was expected to help in sealing at least $100 billion in trade.
 India's rising unicorns and startups were a major attraction for global investors, and at least 13 states participated at the Dubai Expo.
 In 2023, the UAE and Saudi Arabia joined BRICS.
 At the G20 Summit 2023 a memorandum of understanding on the India-Middle East-Europe Economic Corridor, or IMEC, was signed by the European Union, India, Saudi Arabia, the United Arab Emirates, the U.S. 2023 also saw an agreement to allow bilateral trade to use Indian rupees, rather than US dollars.